AntirWiki/Antir/content/Campaigns/Journey/Session Plans/Pre-Session 0.md

 Finally, the most important poll:

 - You will be leaving Elmhollow and journeying across the continent to hunt down a powerful villain.
 Why?
 These are some ideas I had, but if you have other ideas please suggest them!
-Note: you don't all need to have the same reason.
+Multiple of these options can be true, and you don't all need to have the same motivation.
 	- Someone important to you is in danger
 	- You have a unique item or secret that can defeat the villain (LOTR style)
 	- Revenge